 States reported implementing a wide variety of underage drinking prevention programs for youth, parents, and caregivers.
 Many well-known programs were reported, including those focused on life skills, refusal skills, media advocacy, community organizing, and environmental change.
-More than half (53 percent) of the programs focused on individuals, while one in five programs focused on environmental change.
+Half of the programs focused on individuals, whereas one in five programs focused on environmental change.

 Data on numbers of program participants were limited, owing perhaps to inherent difficulties in estimating program participation for programs focused on entire populations or subpopulations (e.g., environmental change programs).
-Thirty-nine percent of the states reported implementing programs to measure or reduce youth exposure to alcohol advertising and marketing.
+Forty-three percent of the states reported implementing programs to measure or reduce youth exposure to alcohol advertising and marketing.

 Evaluation of underage drinking prevention programs is not comprehensive.
-Fifty-two percent of the programs the states described have been evaluated, and reports are available for 50 percent of these.
+Forty-three percent of the programs the states described have been evaluated, and reports are available for 52 percent of these.
 As with enforcement, assessments of program effectiveness are limited by a lack of relevant data.

-Ninety percent of the states reported they had best practice standards for underage-drinkingprevention programs.
-Eighty percent of states with standards reported that a state agency had contributed to establishing their best standards, and 80 percent indicated that their standards were based on federal agency guidelines.
-Nearly two thirds (65 percent) included SAMHSA and the Center for Substance Abuse Prevention (CSAP) in their list of agencies from which standards were obtained.
+Ninety percent of the states reported they had best-practice standards for underage drinking prevention programs.
+Seventy-eight percent of states with best-practice standards reported that a federal agency had contributed to establishing these standards, and 72 percent indicated that their standards were based on guidelines developed by a state agency.
+Close to three-quarters (74 percent) included the Substance Abuse and Mental Health Services Administrations (SAMHSA) or SAMHSA's Center for Substance Abuse Prevention (CSAP) in their list of agencies from which standards were obtained.